 - Enzyme-based stain remover

-Instructions for Washing a Weighted Blanket
+How to Clean a Weighted Blanket

 Remove Outer Cover

+Take the cover off the blanket.
 Many weighted blankets have a duvet-like cover that can be removed.
 There are usually inner ties that should be loosened before removing the cover.
 Unless there has been a liquid spill or urine accident, only the cover will need to be washed regularly.

 The cover should be washed separately from the weighted blanket.